lobsters/lobsters

 Contributing bugfixes and new features

 Section titled “Contributing bugfixes and new features”We’d love to have your help.
-Please see the CONTRIBUTING file for details.
+Please see the CONTRIBUTING file for details and dev environment setup.
 If you have questions, there is usually someone in our chat room who’s familiar with the code.

 Lobsters is a volunteer project with limited development time and a long time horizon, we hope to be running for decades.
 So our design philosophy is a little different than a typical commercial product: